-- Heat up a water bath to 80 degrees Celsius using a circulator for sous vide cooking and cook it for 8 hours.
+- Heat up a water bath to 80°C using a circulator for sous vide cooking and cook it for 8 hours.
 If you don’t have a circulator, ignore the bag.
 Just put everything into a large pot and cover with water.
 Let it cook in its own juices for 8 hours.

 - When 8 hours have past, take the meat slices out.
 Be careful, they fall apart easily.
 Now heat up a pan on very high, and fry the meat in some oil.
 We’re talking seconds, just to give the meat a nice crust all flavorsome and good.
 If you leave them to fry for long, they’ll lose all the nice interior we spent so much time making.

-- Cut the meat slices into thin slices, so to say.
+- Finally, cut the meat slices into thin slices.

 - A cucumber

 - 1/2 dl of sugar